 After days browsing the online listings at VRBO, Alan finally found a vacation home in the Bayshore community north of Waldport on Oregon’s central coast.
 Staying in a vacation rental is our first choice for a coastal visit.

 But the rental wasn’t available as early as we wanted—we were really desperate to get away from the oppressive smoke.
 So Ocean House Bed and Breakfast in Newport, Oregon, became our home for the first three nights of this boomer travel adventure.

-Where to eat in Newport on an Oregon Coast fall trip
+Where to eat in Newport on an Oregon fall vacation

 This trip introduced us to restaurants that will become favorites as Alan and I continue to visit the central Oregon Coast.
 Yes, we’ve designated this area of Oregon as our new last-minute escape when we need a break from Montana.